Received an Ehlers-Danlos misdiagnosis? Next Steps

 It is a rare genetic syndrome that affects the connective tissue of the body.
 It is caused by mutations in specific genes, and common symptoms include hypermobility, low muscle tone, and joint dislocation.

 A study of 414 Ehlers-Danlos syndrome patients around the world discovered that 56% of individuals with the syndrome had received a misdiagnosis at some point in their diagnostic journey.
-This, in turn, delays a correct diagnosis and can lead to a diagnostic odyssey stretching from anywhere between eight and nineteen years.
+This, in turn can lead to a diagnostic odyssey stretching from anywhere between eight and nineteen years.

 Why are the rates of misdiagnosis so high when it comes to Ehlers-Danlos syndrome?

-- The syndrome itself comprises 13 subtypes, each with a different set of symptoms and diagnostic criteria.
+- The syndrome itself is comprised of13 subtypes, each with a different set of symptoms and diagnostic criteria.
 This makes it difficult to diagnose the condition from its symptoms alone.

 - The syndrome presents with symptoms that are often viewed as medical conditions in their own right, which distracts from a diagnosis of Ehlers-Danlos.
 Hypermobility can be a symptom of Ehlers-Danlos, but it gets dismissed as simply being more flexible in many patients.

 - The symptoms of the syndrome are many and varied, affecting many different parts of the body.
 There is no one size fits all diagnosis, making it difficult for even medical professionals to identify the syndrome.